You are here

 Q: What is the 2 1/2 year Accelerated Program?

-A: Pace Law School’s Accelerated Program allows students to begin law school in the spring or fall semester and graduate within two and a half years, instead of the traditional three year full-time curriculum.
+A: Elisabeth Haub School of Law at Pace University’s Accelerated Program allows students to begin law school in the spring or fall semester and graduate within two and a half years, instead of the traditional three year full-time curriculum.

 Q: How does the program work?